simov/grant/README.md

 }
 ```

-Take a look at the [OAuth configuration][oauth-config] to see how various providers are configured.
+> Refer to the Grant's [OAuth configuration][oauth-config] to see how various providers are configured.

 ## Development Environments